karlfloersch/quick-blog/README.md

 # Quick Blog: The cheetah of blogs

 ## What makes Quick Blog so fast?
-- Lunr.js search engine for searching the blog posts
+- Lunr.js as a search engine for finding blog posts
 - No bloat.
 Let's get content to our users quickly and painlessly
 - Bittorrent ---- Wha?